borealbirds/WildTrax-dataHarmonization/README.md

 # Citation
 When referencing any information from this repository or using data that was processed using this protocol, please cite this document.

-Citation: Mélina Houle, Maggie MacPherson, Ana Raymundo, Teegan Dougherty. *The Boreal Avian Modelling Project's WildTrax Inegration Instructions for Processing Avian Count Data*.
+Citation: Mélina Houle, Maggie MacPherson, Ana Raymundo, Teegan Docherty. *The Boreal Avian Modelling Project's WildTrax Inegration Instructions for Processing Avian Count Data*.
 Version Number Scheme.

 IMPORTANT NOTE: If any authors are asked to give additional assistance, they should be invited to be listed co-authors on the product.